 A revealing look at racial diversity in the federal government

 At first glance, the civil service appears to be racially unbiased.
 People of color make up about 40% of the U.S. population and about 38% of the full-time federal workforce.
-A closer look at the data, however, shows that people of color hold a smaller percentage of senior-level positions than their percentage of the workforce.
+A closer look at the data, however, shows that this group holds a disproportionately small percentage of senior-level positions.

-According to the latest data, people of color represent 46% of all full-time, entry-level employees but only 32% of senior-level positions.
+As of March 2021, people of color represent 47% of all full-time, entry-level employees but only 33% of senior-level positions.
 And within the Senior Executive Service—the elite corps of experienced civil servants responsible for leading the federal workforce—the disparity is even wider.
-Only 22% of all career SES members are people of color.
+Only 23% of all career SES members are people of color.

 Federal leaders should look to these examples and commit to transforming their agencies into diverse, equitable and inclusive organizations—not for a checkbox, but as a matter of justice, and for more effective and representative government for the people of this country.

 More blog posts that take a closer look at the federal workforce include: